phonowell/genshin-impact-script/README.md

 ## Note

 - All actions are bound to the default key
+- The game should run in `16:9` resolution
 - If possible, avoid discussing in public
 - If you do need to discuss it, make sure to avoid revealing your `uid`